efekanbahceci/clous/README.md

 # Clous

-> **Next-Generation BaaS & Type-Safe ORM Platform**
-> Uniting the power of Supabase's PostgreSQL & Auth with Prisma's world-class DX and end-to-end type safety.

----

 ##  What is Clous?

 **Clous** completely automates backend infrastructure.
 By defining a single declarative schema in TypeScript, Clous compiles and generates: